The Point Reyes National Seashore ranks high among Bay Area day trips thanks to its proximity to the city, coastal hikes and, of course, oysters.

-In 2015, Grade and DeLong restored and opened the nearby Olema Inn (10000 Sir Francis Drake Blvd., Olema, 415.669.1034) which, like its sister Manka's, has style in spades despite no working website.
+In 2015, Grade and DeLong restored and opened the nearby Hotel Olema (Starting at $250 per night; 10000 Sir Francis Drake Blvd., Olema, 415.669.1034) which, like its sister Manka's, has style in spades despite no working website.
 Tucked above the couple's absolutely dreamy restaurant, Sir and Star (more on that later), the inn has just five antique-filled rooms and an alluring avian theme.

-Furthering the reach of their cult-worthy hospitality, the team recently opened Druid's Hall (9870 Hwy.
+Furthering the reach of their cult-worthy hospitality, the team recently opened Olema Druid's Hall (Starting at $295 per night; 9870 Hwy.
 1., Olema, 415.669.1034), an 1880s building that once hosted meetings of the United Ancient Order of Druids fraternity, just down the road.
 It's a charming, comfortable stay that's just a convenient stumble from the best dinner around.
 Call for reservations—these folks are old school.

 For Books and Breakfast

 If the tiny town of Inverness actually had a downtown, this contemporary B&B would be sitting just behind it.
 Ten Inverness Way has a lot going for it: affordability, quality, and proximity to Tomales Bay.
-You'll check into one of five uniquely designed rooms but may find yourself drawn to the common space where comfy nooks and lots of books beckon for a quiet moment with a cup of coffee in the morning or a glass of wine at night.
+You'll check into one of six uniquely designed rooms but may find yourself drawn to the common space where comfy nooks and lots of books beckon for a quiet moment with a cup of coffee in the morning or a glass of wine at night.
 You'll wake up each morning to something delicious—buckwheat waffles with fresh blackberries?
-Yes please. // 10 Inverness Way (Inverness), teninvernessway.com
+Yes please. // Starting at $800 per night; 10 Inverness Way (Inverness), teninvernessway.com

 For Nature Lovers

 The Lodge at Point Reyes is a local mainstay.
-Built in 1988 on the edge of the national park, this 22-room, two-cottage retreat lures nature lovers with five acres of green lawns and English gardens bursting against Olema Creek.
-You could easily stay in all weekend with food and drink available at the relaxed in-house restaurant, Farm House, a library full of books, fireplaces and hot tubs. // 10021 Coastal Highway 1, (Olema) thelodgeatptreyes.com
+Built in 1988 on the edge of the national park, this 22-room, two-cottage retreat lures nature lovers with three acres of green lawns and English gardens bursting against Olema Creek.
+You could easily stay in all weekend with food and drink available at the relaxed in-house restaurant, Farm House, a library full of books, fireplaces and hot tubs.
+Look out for a refresh this October when the lodge unveils a new name: Olema House. // Starting at $250 per night; 10021 Coastal Highway 1, (Olema) thelodgeatptreyes.com

 Click through for the best restaurants and activities in Point Reyes National Seashore.